OlegZee/claude-code-gitea-action/README.md

 - **Answer Questions**: Analyze code and provide explanations
 - **Implement Code Changes**: Make simple to moderate code changes based on requests
 - **Prepare Pull Requests**: Creates commits on a branch and links back to a prefilled PR creation page
-- **Perform Code Reviews**: Analyze PR changes and provide detailed feedback
+- **Perform Code Reviews**: Analyze PR changes and provide detailed feedback with inline comments
+- **Incremental Reviews**: Automatically detects and avoids duplicating comments from previous reviews, focusing only on new issues or unfixed problems
 - **Smart Branch Handling**:
   - When triggered on an **issue**: Always creates a new branch for the work
   - When triggered on an **open PR**: Always pushes directly to the existing PR branch